Lisa Gets an "A": Plot

 The family is extremely proud of Lisa's "achievement", although she is guilt-ridden at having cheated.
 The next day at school, Principal Skinner informs Lisa that her test grade has brought Springfield Elementary's GPA up to the state's minimum standard, and they now qualify for a basic assistance grant.
 Lisa admits that she cheated on the test, but Skinner and Superintendent Chalmers persuade her to keep it a secret so the school can keep the money.
 During the presentation, Lisa says that she understands how desperately the school needs the basic assistance grant money, but also says that the truth is more important, confessing that she cheated.
-After she leaves the auditorium, however, it is revealed that Skinner, Chalmers and Bart have fooled Lisa by staging a fake presentation before the real one as the "comptroller" is Otto in a rubber mask.
+The comptroller appears moved by her confession and decides the school may keep the money.
+After she leaves the auditorium, however, it is revealed that Skinner, Chalmers and Bart have fooled Lisa by staging a fake presentation before the real one as the "comptroller" was Otto in a rubber mask.
 When the real comptroller arrives, Bart manipulates a puppet of Lisa, allowing the school to keep the money.
 Meanwhile, Homer discovers that he has accidentally cooked Pinchy while giving him a hot bath.
-Later that night, a distraught Homer eats Pinchy, finding him delicious.
+Later that night, a distraught yet satisfied Homer eats Pinchy, frequently alternating as he does so between continuing to tearfully mourn his death and gleefully finding his meat delicious.